-Overall, we have concluded that a good quality of service has been provided throughout the assessment period by both Minerva and Sentinel.
+Overall, we have concluded that a good quality of service has been provided throughout the assessment period by both Minerva and its third-party providers, including Sentinel as the delegated investment manager.

-Minerva will continue to review the quality of service provided to the funds in order to identify whether there are any areas where it can be improved.
+While we have not identified any concerns to date in relation to the quality of service criteria, Minerva will continue to review this in order to identify whether there are any areas where it can be improved in line with our commitment to continually drive for improvements.